Scouting BSA Advancement

-A Scout who is unable to complete any or all of the requirements for Tenderfoot, Second Class, or First Class rank because he is physically or mental disabled may complete alternative requirements.
+A Scout who is unable to complete any or all of the requirements for Tenderfoot, Second Class, or First Class rank because they are physically or mental disabled may complete alternative requirements.

 Scout rankMeet the age requirements.
-Be a boy who is 11 years old, or one who has completed the fifth grade or earned the Arrow of Light Award and is at least 10 years old, but is not yet 18 years old.
-The first badge of Boy Scouting can be earned as soon as a boy joins a troop, especially if he has earned his Arrow of Light as a Webelos Scout.
+Be a boy or girl who is 11 years old, or one who has completed the fifth grade or earned the Arrow of Light Award and is at least 10 years old, but is not yet 18 years old.
+The first badge of Scouting can be earned as soon as a scout joins a troop, especially if they have earned their Arrow of Light as a Webelos Scout.
 This first recognition is earned by applying and memorizing some important Scouting basics.

 When the First Class rank is attained, a Scout has learned all the basic camping and outdoors skills of a scout.
-He can fend for himself in the wild, lead others on a hike or campout, set up a campsite, plan and properly prepare meals, and provide first aid for most situations he may encounter.
+They can fend for themselves in the wild, lead others on a hike or campout, set up a campsite, plan and properly prepare meals, and provide first aid for most situations he may encounter.
 A First Class Scout is prepared.

 Up through First Class rank, a Scout was busy learning skills and becoming a self-sufficient Scout.
 They now moves from being a learner to being a leader.
 The Star rank is attained with participation, leadership, service, and self-directed advancement through merit badges.